kkensuke/myjb/programming/jb.md

 $ source venv/bin/activate
 ```

-see which python you are using:
+see which python is working:
 ```zsh
 $ which python
 ```
-You can see you are using python in venv.
+You can see that you are using python in the venv.

 ### Update pip: